Health Care

 Conclusion

 African Americans have the lowest health status in the USA.
-Many policies have been deployed before to improve their overall health conditions but none of them has been successful.
+Many policies have been deployed before to improve their overall health conditions, but none of them have been successful.
 Therefore, a more concrete action plan is needed to improve this situation by working on all levels.
 Also, all relevant authorities and healthcare staff need to eradicate all kinds of social and environmental discrimination from society by working together with a common goal and consistent efforts.

 References